Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 Triple positive - all three antibody types

-Even if you have a single positive you may be given treatment to support implantation from your fertility specialist.
+Even if you have a single positive result, you may be given treatment to support an implantation from your fertility specialist.

 How Does APS Affect Fertility?